Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Fitting a analytic model

-We now provide a semi-analytic model which can represent the rkSZ profiles of massive clusters.
+We now provide a analytic model which can represent the rkSZ profiles of massive clusters.
 To obtain these results, we follow the procedure used by \cite{2017MNRAS.465.2584B}, which includes two steps: (i) fitting a \citeauthor{2006ApJ...640..691V} model to the 3D number density profile $n_e(r)$ and (ii) fitting an angular velocity profile $\omega(r)$ to the projected (2D) rkSZ maps, assuming the $n_e(r)$ found previously.

 \begin{enumerate} \item \textbf{Number density profiles}.
 As a first step, we divide the hot ($T>10^5$ K) gas particles in 30 radial shells with log-spaced radii ranging from $0.05\, r_{500} -\, r_{500}$.
 The mean density $\rho(r)$ in each shell is therefore given by the total mass divided by the volume of the shell.
 From the density profile, $n_e(r) = \rho(r) / (\mu \, m_{\rm H})$, where the $\mu=1.14$ is the mean atomic weight and $m_{\rm H}$ is the mass of the hydrogen atom.
 In our procedure, we do not directly compute $n_e(r)$ and we scale $\rho(r)$ by the density profiles to the critical density of the Universe, and the radius by $r_{500}$.
 Using this method, we obtain the dimensionless density profile for each MACSIS cluster in the selection subsets.

+{To reduce the degeneracy of the \citeauthor{2006ApJ...640..691V} model, we propose constraining the range of the parameters and fixing the slope $\alpha$.
+For the MACSIS clusters, we found that imposing the bounds reported in Table~\ref{tab:mass-dependence-fit-params} greatly stabilise the model (see Fig. \ref{fig:density-profile-mass-bins}).}

-As a next step, we fit a 6-parameter \citeauthor{2006ApJ...640..691V} model to the median profile via the L-BFGS-B optimisation method \cite{zhu1997algorithm} implemented in \textsc{Scipy} \citep{virtanen2020scipy}.
+{Having fixed $\alpha=1.5$, we fit a 5-parameter ($\mathcal{V}_{\rm 5}$)} \citeauthor{2006ApJ...640..691V} model to the median profile via the L-BFGS-B optimisation method \citep{zhu1997algorithm} implemented in \textsc{Scipy} \citep{virtanen2020scipy}.
 An example of this procedure is shown on the left panel of Fig. \ref{fig:density-profiles}, where we included all MACSIS clusters.
-The 6 best-fit parameters $\mathcal{V}_6=\{\rho_0, r_c, \alpha, \beta, r_s, \varepsilon \}$ for the cluster sample in Fig. \ref{fig:density-profiles} and those using other selection criteria is summarised in Tab. \ref{tab:vikhlinin_z0}.
+The 6 best-fit parameters $\mathcal{V}_6$ for the cluster sample in Fig. \ref{fig:density-profiles} and those using other cluster selection criteria are summarised in Table~\ref{tab:vikhlinin_z0}.